 This is an unofficial Biography of Shaykh Hamza Yusuf Hanson.
 It was written without his knowledge, but later received his acknowledgement.
 All information is based on the public domain and heavily referenced in the end notes.

 Only items that could be corroborated or referenced were included.
 Rumors or innuendo were generally ignored (unless I couldn't resist).
 The Biography does not include any official information and should be taken as an unofficial Biography.

-I tried to keep personal information about his immediate family, out of this biography for privacy reasons.
+I tried to keep personal information about his immediate family out, for privacy reasons.

 Lately, I've taken some artistic license in cleaning up the quoted language.
 Sometimes, spoken statements don't read well.
 Mostly, I'm dropping pauses, and joining sentences.

 "Talent hits a target no one else can hit.
-Genius hits a target no one else
+Genius

 - Arthur Schopenhauer

 "I don't know anybody that knows English Poetry better than my father does.
 He was somebody, who as far as I can tell, had a religious experience at Columbia University, taking classes with a man named Mark Van Doren.
+[I]

 …He named me after Mark Van Doren (Mark Hanson).
 I was his first born son, and I think that tells you the impact this man had on his life.